 |Basic Science Conference||At least one Friday per month||4-5 p.m.|

 |Multidisciplinary Conference||At least one Friday per month||4-5 p.m.|

 |Didactic Teaching Conference||At least one Friday per month||4-5 p.m.|

 Fellows also will be encouraged to participate in the conferences below.
 They will be supervised for critical literature review and will be encouraged to present in these conferences.

-Endocrinology Fellows Meet with the Program Director: Held every Friday.
-The program director meets with the fellows to discuss fellowship information and other relevant issues.
+Every Friday the program director meets with the fellows to discuss fellowship information and other relevant issues.
 Topics discussed in these regular meetings are wide-ranging and include:

 An active research component is included within the fellowship program.
 A meaningful research experience with appropriate protected time is available for each fellow.
 During this phase of training, the fellows work under the close guidance of a faculty research mentor.

 The immediate goals of the research experience are for fellows to learn: